dhellmann/pymotw-3/source/re/index.rst

 This expanded version parses inputs that include a person's name and email address, as might appear in an email header.
-The name comes first and stands on its own, and the email address follows surrounded by angle brackets (``<`` and ``>``).
+The name comes first and stands on its own, and the email address follows, surrounded by angle brackets (``<`` and ``>``).

 .. literalinclude:: re_email_with_name.py